Son-SDT/human-alert/README.md

-# human-alert
+# Human-alert process
 ## USING PYTHON 3.10
-human alert on modified region
+Human will be alerted on selected region

 How to use :